Irving Janis: His Work

 Irving Janis’s groupthink theory posits that groups of people can sometimes make unfavorable decisions because of the urge to conform and concur.

-As a result, they may fail to adequately consider all possible options, and any one person’s ability to dissent or push back against the status quo may seem limited or impossible.
+As a result, group members may fail to adequately consider all possible options, and any one person’s ability to dissent or push back against the status quo may seem limited or impossible.
 Groupthink discourages highly creative choices and solutions and, in Janis's estimation, tends to result in disastrous outcomes.

 Groupthink can occur in any type of group, from individuals gathered together for a class project to high-level political leaders gathered to address a serious issue.
 According to Irving Janis, symptoms of this phenomenon that suggest it may be likely to occur include: